 5.140.
-Once a toxic flammable, corrosive, or asphyxiant gas or vapour cloud has been postulated, dispersion calculations should be carried out to estimate the gas concentrations as the cloud drifts or flows across the installation site.
+Once a toxic, flammable, corrosive, or asphyxiant gas or vapour cloud has been postulated, dispersion calculations should be carried out to estimate the gas concentrations as the cloud drifts or flows across the installation site.

 5.141.
-Airflows during both normal and exceptional conditions should be considered in the design, together with the volumes of all rooms sharing one ventilation system and the volume of the ventilation systems itself.
+Airflows during both normal and exceptional conditions should be considered in the design, together with the volumes of all rooms sharing one ventilation system and the volume of the ventilation system itself.

 5.142.
 To simplify the calculations, it can be assumed that the gas or vapour concentration in the cloud remains constant during interactions with air intakes.
 Furthermore, it may be assumed that the gas concentration is the same in all rooms sharing one ventilation system.
-These assumptions are conservative regarding estimates of gas concentration but are not conservative in respect of estimates of recirculation time or for determining the amount of bottled air supplies necessary; for these purposes, a more refined analysis should be carried out.
+These assumptions are conservative when they relate to estimates of gas concentration but are not conservative when they relate to estimates of recirculation time or determinations of the amount of bottled air supply necessary; for these purposes, a more refined analysis should be carried out.